 - Most pet foods lack something (nutrients, or balance), leaving many pets open to a nutritional deficit or overabundance of certain nutrients.

-To an extent, this lowers the pet owner’s awareness regarding nutritional information.
+To an extent, this creates a perception of safety resulting in a false sense of security.
 This has led the pet food industry down a dangerous path.
 With significant knowledge gaps within the pet nutrition field, it’s safe to say we don’t have enough reliable information about what happens to nutrients within some foods when they are processed beyond a recognizable state.
-Additionally, there is scarce data to determine what happens to those nutrients, when they are fed to a dog or cat over the course of a lifetime.
+Aside from the fact that most companies aren’t doing their due diligence in testing their foods – but that is another topic for another day.

 These are difficult concepts to ponder because animal trials are a troublesome subject.
 No one wants to jeopardize animal health, nutrition, and quality of life.
 However, if companies are not running nutritional trials and safety testing, the argument can be made that our pets are actually being experimented on.
-Most of the big companies that do run feeding trials are also the ones, who are sourcing ingredients that have high levels of pesticides, herbicides, and fertilizers.
+Most of the big companies that do run feeding trials are also the ones, sourcing ingredients with high levels of pesticides, herbicides, and fertilizers.
 While nutrients are important, the quality and source of ingredients are just as critically important for the health and well-being of pets.
-We know this is true for humans, and the bar certainly needs to be raised for “traditional” pet food ingredients to offering whole ingredients that are well-sourced, safe, and meet optimal, not minimum, nutrition requirements.
-Since all types of pet food have valid risks, the pet owner’s perception of what brand or type of food is the lesser of all evils is what an owner chooses to feed their pets.
+We know this is true for humans, and the bar needs to be raised for “traditional” pet food ingredients to offering whole ingredients that are well-sourced, safe, and meet optimal, not minimum, nutrition requirements.
+Since all types of pet food have valid risks, company transparency is important.
+This can help owners to determine what food type/brand is best for their situation.

 I don’t think the answer to any of these problems is easy, but I also don’t think they will get better until we start discussing them more openly and honestly.
 “Big pet food” and little companies have their fair share of problems: and I don’t think there is one food company that believes they have all the boxes checked.
 We have a serious health crisis for both pets and people – and simply feeding or eating one food, or diet, simply because someone, professional or not, told you is not going to yield the best results.
 It may be a difficult fact to swallow, but bad skin, allergies, “dog smell”, constant GI issues, chronic ear problems and shortening life expectancy is NOT normal – it’s a sign of an unhealthy pet – and the most common culprit is inappropriate nutrition that is not meeting the individualized needs of the animal.